 - Dutch bank account details

-- customs paperwork if you imported your car to the Netherlands
+- Customs paperwork if you imported your car

-Policies should be sorted within a couple of days and you should receive:
+Within a couple of days, you should receive:

 - your car insurance policy

 - EU accident statement form, to use in the event of an accident

 - car insurance green card, which you will need to have if you drive the car anywhere outside of the EU

 Making a car insurance claim in the Netherlands